Corporate governance

 Is responsible for, among other:

-• Submitting proposals to the Board of Directors relating to the appointment or removal of officers within the first two corporate levels
+• Submit proposals to the board of directors relating to the nomination or removal of officers within the first two corporate levels

-• Consulting with third-party experts in connection with any issues related to compensation, organizational development, and other related matters
+• Consult with third-party experts in connection with any issues related to compensation, organizational development, and other related matters

-• Proposing to our Board of Directors the entering into, amendment, or termination of any collective bargaining agreements
+• Propose to our board of directors the entering into, amendment or termination of any collective bargaining agreements

 Chairman